paulscherrerinstitute/IocshDeclWrap/README.md

 #### The `PrintFmts` Template

-The default version of `PrinterBase` can handle any data type which can be printed by `errlogPrintf` with a suitable format.
+The default version of `PrinterBase` can handle any data type which can be printed by `errlogPrintf` using a suitable format.

 The purpose of `template <typename T> struct PrintFmts` template is supplying a suitable `errlogPrintf` format for type `T`.